mawansui/mawansui.github.io/_pages/quick_hacks.md

 author_profile: true
 ---

 This is a collection of quick hacks that I find/come up with when working on a multitude of unrelated tasks.
 Intended for quick lookup.
 Search this page by keyword to find relevant notes.
+For mode detail on any of the Quick Hacks published here, please visit [my blog on Medium](https://medium.com/chemoinformatics), where I explain the meaning behind the commands and the code.

 ---